Particular/docs.particular.net/nservicebus/recoverability/custom-recoverability-policy.md

 The snippet below shows a fully custom policy that does the following:

  * For unrecoverable exceptions, such as `MyBusinessException`, failed messages are immediately moved to a custom error queue.
  * For exceptions where retrying is not required, such as `MyBusinessTimedOutException`, failed messages will be discarded as if they had not occurred.
 The discarded messages will neither be moved to the error queue nor forwarded to the audit queue.
 However, the reason for their failure will appear in the logs.
  * For `MyOtherBusinessException`, delayed retries are performed with a constant time increase of five seconds.
  * For all other cases, failed messages are immediately moved to the configured error queue.

 snippet: FullyCustomizedPolicyWithDiscard

 Note that the `RecoverabilityConfig` will be passed into the custom policy so the code can be fine-tuned based on the configured values.

+> [!NOTE]
-NOTE: The custom error queue specified by `MoveToError` will not be created by NServiceBus and must be manually created.
+> The custom error queue specified by `MoveToError` will not be created by NServiceBus and must be manually created.